kavinksm/codedeploy/README.md

 >				}
 >			  ]
 >			})
-	ii.
+2.2.
 Edit the "Trust Relationships" of the above role (role-codedeploy) and replace it with below teamplate
 >			{
 >			  "Version": "2012-10-17",
 >			  "Statement": [